ToyotaResearchInstitute/trikart_labjack/README.md

 `verbose` - verbosity flag.
 Tons of std::cout in driver for debugging.
 Default value is false.

 `streaming` - flag for streaming mode.
-Default is false, leading to call response mode (default device mode).
+Default is true.
+If set to false, device will use call response mode.

 ## (Other) Nodes